Retirement Party Speech: Say Farewell with humor and class

 Your retirement party speech is an opportunity to thank those who have supported you in your career and helped make working over the years a blessing.
 Now that you will have the floor for a few remarks, you should remember three rules:

 People are busy and attention spans are short these days.
 You should be able to say everything people want to hear in no more than 7-10 minutes.
-Shorter is better.
+That's the sweet spot in speeches for Toastmasters, International.

 Below are ideas for a standard retirement speech that you can customize for your audience.
 These tips will also work if you are the one who is supposed to say a few words about a retiree.
 Just remember – stories and specific details are memorable; generalizations about the world of work are not.
 Your goal is to be engaging, not boring.